 Rare Eye Condition and a Writing Career

 I would like to share with you a little personal insight.
-I am generally a very healthy person.
+I am generally a healthy person.
 I don’t really exercise beyond walking the dog, but I do watch what I eat and am conscious about taking care of my body.
 Especially so now while I am breastfeeding my baby daughter.

-My Treatment Plan for Rare Eye Diseases
+My Treatment Plan for Rare Eye Disease

-There is one (or several) conditions I suffer from regarding my eyes.
-I hope that by talking about this condition I might reach out to other younger people suffering with the same thing.
 I have Lymphodoema Distichiasis.
 Simply put, I have two rows of eyelashes in both eyes, and the second row turn in and scratch my corneas.
 This condition has been present since birth, but as it generally only affects older people, it took a while to get a proper diagnosis.
-Indeed without my mothers insistence to the doctors, the situation could have been much worse.
+Indeed without my mother’s insistence to the doctors, the situation could have been much worse.

 As it is I have severe scars on both eyes, worse in my left.
 This is where the lashes have turned in and scratched me repeatedly.
 Remember how painful it is when you get a speck of dust or a hair in your eye?
 That is how I feel every day.
 In an attempt to ease the symptoms I underwent many surgical operations as a child, where the eyelashes were removed using laser treatment to freeze and burn them off alternately.
 They kept growing back.